garimatripathi3/AutoBiz-Verified-Competitor-Intelligence-from-SEC-Filings/README.md

 The system can:

 - parse uploaded CSV or PDF financials;
+- generate a real financials CSV for any SEC-registered company directly from XBRL data, so public-company numbers never have to be typed by hand;
 - research competitors using SEC 10-K filings first;
 - fall back to web search only when SEC filings are unavailable;
 - pull multi-year financial trends from SEC XBRL data;